• Skip to primary navigation

 Bijagua Rainforest Sloth Tour

-1 day excursion from Guanacaste coast to hike through a primary rainforest reserve, see sloths in the wild and a stop at the Llanos de Cortes waterfall.
+1 day private excursion from Guanacaste coast to hike through a primary rainforest reserve with hanging bridges, see sloths in the wild and a stop at the Llanos de Cortes waterfall.

 Tours include roundtrip transportation, bilingual guide, refreshments, entrance fees and lunch.